Present (band): Biography

 In April 2007, the band were the curators of the first Rock In Opposition Festival France event, highlighting two separate performances: The first night was called “Present Acoustic”, as Trigaux's compositions were classically realized for two grand pianos (performed by Chevalier and Ward Devleeschhouwer), while the rest of the group played scored percussion.
 The following evening, Present was the final band of the festival, playing in their normal, electric rock manner.
 Both performances were filmed for the Barbaro, ma non troppo DVD.

 Present appeared at the second Rock In Opposition Festival France event in 2009.
 Univers Zero also performed, after which both groups performed together.
 That same year ReR USA/ Ad Hoc Records released the Barbaro, ma non troppo set (the studio recordings from Brussels, 2004 + the live footage from Gouveia and both the electric and acoustic concerts from Rock In Opposition 2007 + bonus, historical films of the band).
 Also in 2009, cellist Matthew Safatly left the band to concentrate on a solo career.

 At the 2010 installment of the Rock In Opposition Festival France event, Present and Univers Zero again performed together, adding a third Belgian group (Aranis) to the mix, bringing the total number of musicians on stage to seventeen.
 This large ensemble – which goes by the name Once Upon A Time In Belgium – played compositions by the main composers of each group: Trigaux, Denis, Kurt Bude and Joris Vanvinckenroye.
 This line-up also performed in Lyon, France the following February.
 The entourage was also augmented by the crew of Zeitgeist Media, who produced the 2012 feature film documentary Romantic Warriors II: A Progressive Music Saga About Rock in Opposition, of which all three groups were an integral part.

 During autumn 2013, Present again convened in Brussels, this time to plan for the following year’s recording schedule, and to learn an almost entirely new concert program in only five days.
 Shortly afterwards, the group premiered this music at that year’s Rock In Opposition Festival France event, with new horn player Kurt Bude (from Univers Zero), and again at the Freakshow Festival in Wurzburg, Germany.

-In 2014 the band performed at the Zapanale Festival in Bad Doberan, Germany, and at the first Rock In Opposition Festival in Japan.
+In 2014 the band performed at the Zappanale Festival in Bad Doberan, Germany, and at the first Rock In Opposition Festival in Japan.
 In 2015, violinist/violist Liesbeth Lambrecht joined Present.
 Roger Trigaux died in March, 2021 aged 69.